Rumpunzel/rpg-thingy/skill-tests.md

 When a group tests during contests, the opposing side of the group adds **1** die for each participant beyond the first.
 When two or more groups test against each others, each side adds **1** die for each participant on the opposing side beyond the first (this will get incredibly dangerous very quickly).

-When a group fails a contest, the opposing side inflict a Condition to _each_ member of the group with a rating equal to the difference between the test's difficulty and the effort they individually mustered.
+When a group fails a contest, the opposing side inflict stress to _each_ member of the group who lost equal to the difference between the opposing side's effort and the effort each member of the group individually mustered.

 ## Rulings